-Reverse Mentoring - are you kidding me?
+Reverse mentoring- are you kidding me?

-This year one of the hot topics for discussion at the ACC Australia 25th National In-house Legal conference held in Adelaide was a reverse mentoring discussion facilitated by two lawyers at Fujitsu Oceania in Australia.
+This year one of the hot topics for discussion at the ACC Australia 25th National In-house Lawyer conference held in Adelaide was a reverse mentoring discussion facilitated by two lawyers at Fujitsu Oceania in Australia.
 The in-house legal and compliance team designed and delivered its own unique pilot reverse mentoring program.
 The experience of the Fujitsu team has been very positive for employee engagement and expanding their in-house teams’ skills sets.
 It is recognised there is value in fully realising the skills and experiences of junior lawyers that are not always communicated well to senior practitioners.

 Reverse mentoring is a concept where senior lawyers (as mentees) are paired with junior lawyers (as their mentors) as a way for both participants to professionally develop legal and communication skills by actively listening to each other when sharing their experiences, perspectives and ideas.